glexposito/mongo-cluster/README.md

 docker exec -it mongo-shard1-1 mongosh --port 27017
 ```

-Once connected to the shard, use the following commands to identify the primary node:
+Once connected to the shard, use the following command to identify the primary node:

 ```javascript
 rs.status()